cremelies/cremelies/readme.md

  》 I’m usually off-tab and often only reply to whispers.
 I also do not engage in pointless arguments or drama that is dragged to me, so keep that in mind.

- 》 I hide + block freely, I do not make exceptions if anything/anyone makes me uncomfortable.
+ 》 I hide + block freely.
 I REALLY dislike ignorance and assumptions, it makes me snappy.

  》 I avoid by all meanings problematic fandoms, don't take it in the wrong way if I'm wary at first.